honzi/BrowserQuest/README.md

 It has three major parts:

 * the server side, which runs using Node.js
-* the client side, which runs using javascript in your browser
+* the client side, which runs using JavaScript in your browser
 * the database side, which runs using Redis

 Browser Support